Build Your Best Physique: Bodyweight Workout

 Adding in Bodyweight Training

-Another great practice to adopt is to substitute in some key bodyweight moves into your existing traditional program for a new challenge.
-Bodyweight moves such as dips and push ups can be great finishers after the big weighted moves are out of the way.
-They also teach you more balance and stability to make you whole-body strong which will assist on improving other exercises too.
+Another great practice to adopt is to substitute some key bodyweight moves into your existing traditional program for a new challenge.
+Bodyweight moves such as dips and push-ups can be great finishers after the big weighted moves are out of the way.
+They also teach you more balance and stability to make your whole body strong which will assist in improving other exercises too.

 Progressive Bodyweight Training Plan